 ABSTRACT

+Aims: clearly state the objective of the study

-An experiment entitled, “Effect of transplanting windows on different varieties of summer paddy in relation to weather parameters” was carried out during summer, 2024 at Agriculture research station Farm, Vadgaon Maval, Tal.
+Place and Duration of Study: An experiment entitled, “Effect of transplanting windows on different varieties of summer paddy in relation to weather parameters” was carried out during summer, 2024 at Agriculture research station Farm, Vadgaon Maval, Tal.
 Maval, Dist.
 Pune.

-The field experiment was laid out in split plot design with three replications.
+Methodology: The field experiment was laid out in split plot design with three replications.
 There were sixteen treatment combinations comprising of four transplanting windows viz., 1, 3, 5 and 7 MW and four varieties viz., VDN-3-51-18 (Indrayani), VDN-99-29 (Phule Samruddhi), IET-13549 (Bhogawati) and VDN-1832 (Phule Kolam).
 The gross and net plot size were 4.2 m x 3.0 m and 3.60 m x 2.40 m, respectively.
-The periodical observations on growth, micrometeorological parameters and yield contributing characters were recorded to assess the treatment effects.Transplanting of summer paddy during 3 MW improved all the growth components viz., plant height (96.2 cm), number of tillers per plant (20.2) with yield component viz., length of spike (24.1 cm), number of spikes per plant(19.3), number of grains per spike(209) , grain weight per spike (4.28g), test weight (21.6g), grain yield (55.27 qha-1) and straw yield (62.46 qha-1) which was at par with 5 MW and superior over 1 and 7 MW respectively.
+The periodical observations on growth, micrometeorological parameters and yield contributing characters were recorded to assess the treatment effects.

+Results:Transplanting of summer paddy during 3 MW improved all the growth components viz., plant height (96.2 cm), number of tillers per plant (20.2) with yield component viz., length of spike (24.1 cm), number of spikes per plant(19.3), number of grains per spike(209) , grain weight per spike (4.28g), test weight (21.6g), grain yield (55.27 qha-1) and straw yield (62.46 qha-1) which was at par with 5 MW and superior over 1 and 7 MW respectively.
 Among the four different varieties of paddy, VDN-99-29 (Phule Samruddhi) recorded significantly higher growth parameters viz., plant height at harvest (97.5 cm), number of tillers per plant at harvest (20.4) with yield attributing characters viz., length of spike (24.5 cm), number of spikes per plant (19.6), number of grains per spike (212), grain weight per spike (4.67 g), test weight (23.0 g), grain yield (56.02 q ha-1) and straw yield (62.63 q ha-1).

-Results revealed that transplanting of summer paddy during 3 MW favourably influenced all the growth and yield components as compared to transplanting of paddy during 1 MW and 7 MW, but it was at par with transplanting of summer paddy during 5 MW.
+Conclusion: Results revealed that transplanting of summer paddy during 3 MW favourably influenced all the growth and yield components as compared to transplanting of paddy during 1 MW and 7 MW, but it was at par with transplanting of summer paddy during 5 MW.
+This is not a conclusion.
+Please do not repeat the results obtained in the conclusion.
+Draw a clear conclusion from your work that meets the objective of the study.
+You can even make a recommendation that fits with the environmental conditions of the study.

 Keywords: Rice; transplanting windows; varieties and yield

-1. INTRODUCTION
+1. INTRODUCTION The introduction contains important information that provides context for the study but is not referenced.
+Please provide the references.

-Rice (Oryza sativa L.) is one of the most ancient crops being cultivated in 117 countries, hence called “Global Grain”.
-It is the staple cereal food grain of India’s over one billion population, contributes to nearly 44 percent of total food grain production.
-Rice belongs to the genus Oryza and family Poaceae.
+Rice (Oryza sativa L.) is one of the most ancient crops being cultivated in 117 countries, hence called “Global Grain” (Give the Reference).
+It is the staple cereal food grain of India’s over one billion population, contributes to nearly 44 percent of total food grain production (Give the Reference).Rice belongs to the genus Oryza and family Poaceae.
 It has two cultivated and 22 wild species.
 The cultivated species are Oryza sativa and Oryza glaberrima.
-Oryza sativa is grown all over the world while Oryza glaberrima has been cultivated in West Africa for the last ~3500 years.
-The UN/FAO forecasts that global food production will need to increase by over 40% by 2030 and 70% by 2050.
+Oryza sativa is grown all over the world while Oryza glaberrima has been cultivated in West Africa for the last ~3500 years(Give the Reference)..
+The UN/FAO forecasts that global food production will need to increase by over 40% by 2030 and 70% by 2050(Give the Reference)..